isomerpages/moe-jurongvillesec/_student-information/JVS PLD Initiative 2023/JVS PLD Initiative 2023.md

 ##### Parent Engagement

-We will be inviting Sec 1 Parents in Jan 2023 to a parent engagement session where we will be sharing  on this important change in the way students learn in school.
+We will be inviting Sec 1 Parents in Jan 2023 to a parent engagement session where we will be sharing&nbsp; on this important change in the way students learn in school.

 In the meantime, if there are any further updates, we will alert parents through Parents’ Gateway and publish them on the school’s website.